tjcasali/LibCardApp/README.md

 	- See if we can add date between fields to pull specific emails

 	- Fix if(patron.Email != "No Email Assigned")

+Save:

+	- Send an email to the patron on submission?